stanfordnlp/dspy/docs/building-blocks/3-language_models.md

 dspy.configure(lm=gpt3_turbo)
 ```

-## 4) Using a different LM within a code block. {#4-using-a-different-lm-within-a-code-block}
+## Using multiple LMs at once.

 The default LM above is GPT-3.5, `gpt3_turbo`.
-What if I want to run a
-piece of code with, say, GPT-4 or LLama-2?
+What if I want to run a piece of code with, say, GPT-4 or LLama-2?

-Instead of changing the default LM, you can just change it inside a
-block of code.
+Instead of changing the default LM, you can just change it inside a block of code.

 **Tip:** Using `dspy.configure` and `dspy.context` is thread-safe!